Public hearings of the United States House Select Committee on the January 6 Attack: Eighth hearing – July 21, 2022 – Primetime

+Participants

 Synopsis of eighth hearing

-The eighth televised hearing was held July 21, 2022, at 8 PM Eastern time, after being postponed from the original date of July 14, 2022.
+The eighth televised hearing was held July 21, 2022, at 8 pm Eastern time, after being postponed from the original date of July 14, 2022.
 It was two hours and 48 minutes and was broadcast on prime time television.
 It outlined efforts to pressure Vice President Pence to reject Electoral College votes from a handful of states that gave Joe Biden his election victory.
 This hearing shared information revealed by Pat Cipollone during testimony.
 More video testimony was also featured from Trump's former Secretary of Labor Eugene Scalia, who was revealed to have written a memo which requested a Cabinet meeting following the January 6, 2021, attack.
 While he regarded Trump's actions to be "harmful," Scalia told the committee that he opted not to resign because he "thought that trying to work within the administration to steady the ship was likely to have greater value than resigning."
 It also featured video testimony from Sgt.
 Mark Robinson, a former MPD police officer who was assigned to the presidential motorcade's lead TS vehicle on January 6, 2021.
 Robinson stated that he was told firsthand that Trump got into a "heated discussion" about wanting to go to the U.S. Capitol.